matplotlib/matplotlib/doc/users/github_stats.rst

 * :ghissue:`9866`: ValueError: ordinal must be >= 1
 * :ghissue:`9130`: axes.get_tightbbox doesn't include legends...
 * :ghissue:`9302`: ENH: Switch from verbose to logging for warnings and logging
 * :ghissue:`9531`: Improve Colormap example.
 * :ghissue:`9838`: YearLocator should prefer ticks at the turn of the decade
 * :ghissue:`9784`: plot(2D, 2D) will cycle through the input columns even with non-matching shapes
 * :ghissue:`9719`: Appveyor passing, even when tests are failing
 * :ghissue:`9849`: Crash when scroll on figure
 * :ghissue:`1257`: Support for hierarchical labeling of bar-plots
 * :ghissue:`9833`: Visibility of pane edges in 3d figures
 * :ghissue:`9840`: quiver angles array UnboundLocalError: local variable 'lengths' referenced before assignment
 * :ghissue:`9828`: Can't pickle plots with date axes (from pandas)
-* :ghissue:`9823`: Missing __init__.py file in mpl_toolkits
 * :ghissue:`9822`: Cloud any one experience the below error while installing 'pyplot' package
 * :ghissue:`9788`: font_manager calls nonexistent method FT2Font.get_fontsize
 * :ghissue:`9436`: Instance of 'TextBox' has no 'observers' member?
 * :ghissue:`9820`: Borders appear only for the first bar in the bar plot.